LLNL/Caliper/doc/services.rst

 Configuration
 ................................

-CALI_RECORDER_FILENAME=(stdout|stderr|filename)
+.. envvar:: CALI_RECORDER_FILENAME=(stdout|stderr|filename)

    File name for context trace.
 May be set to ``stdout`` or ``stderr`` to print to the standard output or error streams, respectively.

    Default: not set, auto-generates a unique file name.

-CALI_RECORDER_DIRECTORY=(directory name)
+.. envvar:: CALI_RECORDER_DIRECTORY=(directory name)

    Directory to write context trace files to.
 The directory must exist, Caliper does not create it.
 Default: not set, use current working directory.

-CALI_RECORDER_RECORD_BUFFER_SIZE=(number of records)
+.. envvar:: CALI_RECORDER_RECORD_BUFFER_SIZE=(number of records)

    Initial number of records that can be stored in the in-memory record buffer.

    Default: 8000

-CALI_RECORDER_DATA_BUFFER_SIZE=(number of data elements) Initial number of data elements that can be stored in the in-memory record buffer.
+.. envvar:: CALI_RECORDER_DATA_BUFFER_SIZE=(number of data elements)

+   Initial number of data elements that can be stored in the in-memory record buffer.

    Default: 60000

-CALI_RECORDER_BUFFER_CAN_GROW=(true|false)
+.. envvar:: CALI_RECORDER_BUFFER_CAN_GROW=(true|false)

    Allow record and data buffers to grow if necessary.
 If false, buffer content will be flushed to disk when either buffer is full.

    Default: true

 Textlog
 --------------------------------